202nd Rifle Division (Soviet Union): First Battle of Târgu Frumos

 27th Army was under the command of Lt.
 Gen. S. G. Trofimenko.
 35th Guards Corps, which now also contained the 206th Rifle Division, was on the Army's right (west) wing.
 2nd Ukrainian Front, under command of Marshal I. S. Konev, began a drive southward on April 7 toward the city of Iași.
-The Army's 35th Guards and 33rd Rifle Corps were 16-55km northwest of Iași and their initial mission was to reach the Târgu Frumos, Pașcani and Târgu Neamț regions, 45–95 km west of the city and capture the three towns from their Romanian defenders, if possible by surprise.
+The Army's 35th Guards and 33rd Rifle Corps were 16–55 km northwest of Iași and their initial mission was to reach the Târgu Frumos, Pașcani and Târgu Neamț regions, 45–95 km west of the city and capture the three towns from their Romanian defenders, if possible by surprise.
 The terrain was hilly and forested and cut by many streams and rivers swollen by spring runoff.
-35th Guards Corps was led by 3rd Guards Airborne, flanked on the east by the 202nd and 206th, driving the Romanian 8th Infantry Division's main forces back toward the town of Hârlău, about 30km north of Târgu Frumos The following day the 202nd and 3rd Guards, supported by elements of the 2nd Tank Army, closed in on Târgu Frumos from the northeast.
+35th Guards Corps was led by 3rd Guards Airborne, flanked on the east by the 202nd and 206th, driving the Romanian 8th Infantry Division's main forces back toward the town of Hârlău, about 30 km north of Târgu Frumos The following day the 202nd and 3rd Guards, supported by elements of the 2nd Tank Army, closed in on Târgu Frumos from the northeast.
 Overnight the Romanian IV Army Corps scraped up enough forces to man the forward positions of the Strunga Line, which extended from Târgu Neamț to Pașcani and through Târgu Frumos and Podu Iloaiei to just south of Iași.
-Meanwhile a battlegroup of 24th Panzer Division, consisting of 12 tanks and a battalion of infantry, was ordered to Podu Iloaiei to counterattack the Soviet advance.
+Meanwhile, a battlegroup of 24th Panzer Division, consisting of 12 tanks and a battalion of infantry, was ordered to Podu Iloaiei to counterattack the Soviet advance.

 35th Guards Corps continued its advance on April 9 with 202nd and 206th Divisions in first echelon.
-The 206th soon cleared the defenders from Târgu Frumos while the 202nd swept eastward north of the Hârlău–Podu Iloaiei rail line toward Belcești and Munteni, 14km and 16km northeast of Târgu Frumos respectively.
+The 206th soon cleared the defenders from Târgu Frumos while the 202nd swept eastward north of the Hârlău–Podu Iloaiei rail line toward Belcești and Munteni, 14 km and 16 km northeast of Târgu Frumos respectively.
 The 3rd Guards Airborne and 93rd Guards moved forward to reinforce the first echelon.
 The forward detachments of 2nd Tanks attempted to move in support as well but got tied up with 24th Panzers north of Podu Iloaiei.
 In reaction to the threat of 35th Guards Corps' advance on April 8 German 8th Army had ordered its Panzergrenadier Division Großdeutschland to regroup westward to restore the situation around Târgu Frumos.
 It reached the western edge of Podu Iloaiei in the afternoon of April 9.